Our Punderful Quest For Dad Jokes In Other Languages

-Due to their virtual ubiquity in American English, I wanted to find out if “dad jokes" exist in other languages, as well.
+Due to their virtual ubiquity in American English, we wanted to find out if dad jokes exist in other languages, as well.
 Or is everyone else missing out on the fun with puns?

 Jokes So Bad They’re Spainful

-After chatting with friends who are native Spanish speakers, I get the sense that puns are a major part of their comic lexicon.
+After chatting with some native Spanish speakers, we got the sense that puns are a major part of their comic lexicon.
 While it may not always be linked to papá, corny wordplay is certainly prevalent in Spanish.
 Here’s a classic one that is dad-centric:

 In Spanish, soy is a conjugation of the verb ser (“to be”), meaning “I am.”
 The child was simply pointing out the store’s selection of non-dairy substitutes, but the father wouldn’t let the pun potential go untapped.